Diabetes without Complications!

 Bsc (Mechanical Engineering), MA (Psychology), PhD (Health Principles); Food for Vitality published by Bantam UK in 1992; I am a Janov-certified Primal Therapist in private practice – jonty@ix.netcom.com

-Now I'm 62 and take 48 Units of insulin per day, yet my glycosylated hemoglobin is 5% and my blood chemistry is normal: there’s no reason why diabetics should develop complications or suffer a shortened life expectancy.
-Years of self-experimentation taught me what works: eating for the least possible insulin transforms this killer disease into a trifling inconvenience, without any of the dire consequences predicted by the medical profession.
+Now I'm 65 and take 48 Units of insulin per day, yet my glycosylated hemoglobin is normal at 5.1% and my blood chemistry is also normal: there’s no reason why diabetics should develop complications or suffer a shortened life expectancy.
+Years of self-experimentation taught me what works: eating for the least possible insulin transforms this killer disease into an inconvenience, without the dire consequences expected by the medical profession.
 By contrast, the low-fat medical prescription worsens the condition so that diabetics lose, on average, 12 years of life.
-Incredible as it may seem, diabetic complications are iatrogenic, meaning they are actually caused by the treatment prescribed for diabetes!
+Many end up as purblind amputees on dialysis, yet, incredible as it may seem, these diabetic complications are iatrogenic, meaning they are actually caused by the dietary treatment prescribed for diabetes!

 This site is dedicated to diabetes and diabetics, Type I and Type II, insulin-dependent (IDDM) and non-insulin dependent (NIDDM), at risk for diabetic complications from poor diabetic control such as kidney disease, overweight, high blood pressure and cholesterol, coronary heart disease and heart attacks, neuropathy, retinopathy and blindness, and leg ulcers with their attendant risk of gangrene and amputation.
 It is for those with brittle diabetes, Somogyi reactions or the "dawn phenomenon" who suffer emotional distress, anxiety or despair over their abnormal Glycosylated Hemoglobin Tests.
 And for those who feel hopeless about achieving good control, avoiding insulin reactions, hyperglycemia and hypoglycemia.
 To all of you, I say there is hope: I'm insulin-dependent, but my risk for complications is almost zero on a low carbohydrate, ketogenic diet without sugar, refined carbohydrates or starches.
 My average blood sugar is about 102 mg%, and Ketostix tell me I'm in mild ketosis.
 I eat food I like and I feel good: it can be done!